osic/kibana_import_object/README.md

     python import_objects.py -u http://localhost:9200/.kibana/ -s json/search.json -d json/dashboard.json -v json/visual.json

-You should then see that it imports all of the ojects specified.
+You should then see that it imports all of the objects specified.
 This was written to be a part of a bigger script.
 But can still be used and customized as needed.

 **More to add.
 Still WIP**